Fast Uncertainty Quantification for Deep Object Pose Estimation: Experiments

 For the learned disagreement, we train two neural networks on $1/3$ of the HOPE dataset for each object to learn the disagreement metrics $f$ for both $\modela$ and $\modelb$ (see \Cref{sec:learned}).
 We use four-layer multilayer perceptrons with ReLU activations to parameterize the disagreement metric, where the input dimension is 14 (two poses represented by quaternions and 3D vectors) and the output is a scalar (disagreement between two poses).
 The other five methods do not need labeled data.

-Table~\ref{tab:ensemble_result} shows the correlation coefficients for the six UQ methods.
-The first/second column shows the result for $\modela$/$\modelb$.
+Table~\ref{tab:ensemble_result} shows the correlation coefficients for the six UQ methods computed using $\modela$ and $\modelb$.
 From this experiment we see that 1) ensemble methods with all four disagreements perform better than baselines, except for an outlier from the rotational disagreement; 2) the learned disagreement achieves the best correlations because it is trained on the target domain and it is both object-variant and model-variant, \emph{i.e.}, different objects and models may learn diverse disagreements accordingly; and 3) ensemble with ADD disagreement yields the best results in all data-free methods, and is only slightly worse than the learned disagreement ensemble method.
 The small performance gap between the \emph{data-free} ADD disagreement and learned disagreement suggests that ADD is a suitable disagreement for UQ in an ensemble.